On a Microlocal Version of Young's Product Theorem: Introduction

 \section{Introduction}

 In the framework of the theory of distributions, establishing under which conditions it is possible to define a multiplicative product is a topic which has attracted a lot of attention, especially due to its relevance for applications, see {\it e.g.} \cite{Ober}.
-In the past few years, in view of its relevance in the context of regularity structures and of Hairer's reconstruction theorem \cite{Hai14}, it has acquired particular relevance Young's product theorem which addresses the problem of multiplying two tempered distributions which can be read as elements of a H\"older space.
-More precisely, it turns out that, if $u\in\mathcal{C}^\alpha(\mathbb{R}^d)$ and $v\in\mathcal{C}^\beta(\mathbb{R}^d)$ then there exists the product $uv\in\mathcal{C}^{\alpha\wedge\beta}(\mathbb{R}^d)$ with $\alpha\wedge\beta=\min(\alpha,\beta)$ provided that $\alpha+\beta$, see {\it e.g.} \cite{BCD11}.
+In the past few years, in view of its relevance in the context of regularity structures and of Hairer's reconstruction theorem \cite{Hai14}, Young's product theorem, addressing the problem of multiplying two tempered distributions which can be read as elements of an H\"older space, has acquired particular relevance.
+More precisely, it turns out that, if $u\in\mathcal{C}^\alpha(\mathbb{R}^d)$ and $v\in\mathcal{C}^\beta(\mathbb{R}^d)$ then there exists the product $uv\in\mathcal{C}^{\alpha\wedge\beta}(\mathbb{R}^d)$ with $\alpha\wedge\beta=\min(\alpha,\beta)$ provided that $\alpha+\beta>0$, see {\it e.g.} \cite{BCD11}.

 At the same time, the problem of multiplying two distributions can also be addressed from a completely different perspective, namely within the framework of microlocal analysis \cite{Hor03}.
-While this setting has been proficiently used in many contexts, one might wonder whether it can be applied to problem of multiplying two H\"older functions, so to improve the results of Young's product theorem.
+While this setting has been proficiently used in many contexts, one might wonder whether it can be applied to problem of multiplying two H\"older functions.
 In this paper we address this issue following a specific strategy.
 To start with, we observe that working with the notion of smooth wavefront set as in \cite[Ch.
 8]{Hor03} does not allow to catch the specific features of the singular structure of an element lying in a H\"older space.
 In order to bypass this hurdle we consider instead the Besov spaces $B^\alpha_{\infty,\infty}(\mathbb{R}^d)$, $\alpha\in\mathbb{R}$, see \cite{BCD11}, which coincide with $\mathcal{C}^\alpha(\mathbb{R}^d)$ whenever $\alpha\in\mathbb{R}\setminus\mathbb{N}$, while $\mathcal{C}^\alpha(\mathbb{R}^d)\subset B^\alpha_{\infty,\infty}(\mathbb{R}^d)$ if $\alpha\in\mathbb{N}$.
+Recently, a notion of wave-front set encoding Besov regularity has been introduced in \cite{DRS22}.

 To start with we discuss the interplay between Besov spaces, and in particular H\"older spaces, and suitable fractional Sobolev spaces.
 This allows us to make use of the concept of Sobolev wave front set \cite{Hor97} which was introduced with the goal of catching a more specific singular behaviour of a distribution in the cotangent space in comparison to the standard smooth wave front set.